Discover the secrets behind Apple’s brand positioning and learn how the tech giant dominates the market through strategic targeting and segmentation.

 Let’s begin.

-The Apple brand is a household name that has been around for decades.
-Their products are known for being high quality, durable, and reliable.
-They have maintained its position as a top-selling company due to their consistent branding strategy.
+Their products are known for being high-quality, durable, and reliable.
+They have maintained their position as a top-selling company due to their consistent branding strategy.

 Steve Jobs introduced the first Mac in 1984, followed by other successful devices like the iMac, iPhone, iPad, etc. Today, Apple ranks among the top companies in terms of market capitalization.